PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

         | `ocrImage` | `string` | OCR result image.
 The image is in JPEG format and encoded using Base64. |
         | `layoutImage` | `string` | Layout area detection result image.
 The image is in JPEG format and encoded using Base64. |

-        Each element in `texts` is an `object` with the following attributes:
+        Each element in `texts` is an `object` with the following properties:

         | Name | Type | Description |
         |------|------|-------------|